-Experts are warning Southern Colorado to brace for a “massive” tarantula migration this year.
+Experts are warning Southern Colorado to brace for the annual tarantula migration.

-Every year, tarantula spiders migrate through parts of Colorado looking for love.
-Generally, tarantulas begin showing up in big numbers in the La Junta and southeast Colorado area starting around late-August, and hang out in the area through early October.
+Every year, tarantula spiders migrate through parts of southern Colorado looking for love.
+Generally, tarantulas begin showing up in big numbers in the La Junta and southeast Colorado area starting around August, and hang out in the area through early October.

 The tarantulas are almost all males looking for a female mate.
 According to experts, these are “Oklahoma brown” tarantulas, and Though tarantulas are one of the largest spiders in North America, they’re generally considered harmless to humans and are popular pets.